Hill: Binnein Shios

 After walking in rain, hail and snow on Friday and Saturday, it was great to walk today in sunshine with blue sky overhead.
 I parked in the large lay-by near Luiblea, which is also used for ascents of Creag Pitridh, Geal Charn and Beinn a'Chlachair and for walking access to Corrour Estate.

 An ascent of Binnein Shios is often combined with an ascent of Binnein Shuas.
 However, it was my intention today to ascend Binnein Shios only.
-I am considering leaving Binnein Shuas for my final Graham (assuming I ever complete them).
+I am considering leaving Binnein Shuas for my final Fiona (assuming I ever complete them).

 From the lay-by I set off walking along the excellent quality track which skirts round Binnein Shuas and carries on to Lochan na h-Earba (and beyond).
 I last walked this track in 2004 for ascents of Creag Pitridh, Geal Charn and Beinn a'Chlachair.